David Heath, Chair of IFoA’s Policy and Public Affairs Board:

 These issues will be explored through IFoA’s Inclusive Insurance Bulletin Series.
 Through the series, the IFoA will present a broad perspective on this issue, and has invited contributions from a range of important voices in the debate including Citizens Advice and the Social Market Foundation.

-The second bulletin will explore the response from the industry, including interventions that have been implemented or proposed.
-The third will take an in-depth look at the important role that insurance plays in society, ensuring all can be empowered through the protection it affords.
+Bulletin 3 will take an in-depth look at the important role that insurance plays in society, ensuring all can be empowered through the protection it affords.

-Inclusive insurance bulletins and blogs
+Read our inclusive insurance bulletins and blogs

 For further information on any of our public affairs or policy work please contact us on: